News

 Daigozakura in Maniwa City

 One of Japan’s grand dame cherry trees, the city of Maniwa's Daigozakura is estimated to be around 1,000 years old, which is why it has been designated a natural monument of Okayama prefecture.
 This majestic tree stands 18 metres tall with a base circumference of 9 metres.
-From March 28 until the end of the flowering period, food stalls will be set up from 9am to 9pm.
+Throughout the flowering period, food and souvenir stalls will be set up from 9am to 9pm.
 If you can, visit at night when the tree glows with illumination from 6.30pm to 9pm.

 Gaisen Sakura Street in Shinjo Village